PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

 # this is a comment
 ```

-Programmer comments get ignored by the code.
-It is a good idea to use comments to tell other programmers what our code is doing.
+Programmer comments get ignored by the code (so they won't *do* anything).

-You will see comments in a lot of the code we make from now on.
+Make sure to always put comments in your code so that you can remember what it is doing!
+Once you figure out what your code is doing, write it down!
+Otherwise you'll fiund that code later on, and have to try and remember what it was that the code did!

+It also a good idea to use comments so that other programmers can understand the code we've written!
+Imagie trying to read code that someone else wrote, but it has no comments!
+The funny part is, most likely, this will happen while trying to read some *you* wrote!

+From now on in this course, there will be plenty of comments to help you understand certain pieces of code (on top of the botched explainations surrounding them!).

 # Variables
 In coding you can use code-words to "hold onto" information.
 Delete all your code then write the following code (write the code yourself, **don't** copy paste, coding requires typing skill, and the only way to get that is to practice).